 The CFA charter is valued by employers around the world to identify professionals with exceptional finance acumen and ethical grounding.
 It opens doors to high-level roles such as portfolio manager, securities analyst or chief investment officer.
 The CFA Institute also serves the global financial community through continuing education, rigorous research and advocacy for ethical investment practices.

-At UB, the Master’s in Economics program offers a unique pathway for students preparing for the CFA® Level I exam.
-Two elective courses—Practicum in Financial Economics I and II—closely align with the CFA Candidate Body of Knowledge (CBOK), enabling students to apply theory to real-world investment decisions.
+UB’s Master’s in Economics program offers elective courses—Practicum in Financial Economics I and II—to support students preparing for the CFA® Level I exam.
+These courses closely align with the CFA Candidate Body of Knowledge (CBOK), helping students apply theory to real-world investment decisions.

 Matthew Krajna, CFA